 A couple tips on possible adaptations of the salad.
 You could soft boil the eggs, but I usually hard boil them.
 Feel free to check out my tutorial on how to boil eggs.
 You can also add chopped chives or green onions to the salad as in the photos.
 I like to do that when I have some in my windowsill garden, but it’s still amazing without them.
 For the vinaigrette dressing below, you can really give your tastebuds a punch of happy if you use a flavored olive oil.
 I had some rosemary garlic oil left over from making white bean salad for the Latino Health Fair.
 The depth it added to the bright vinaigrette was like a small breeze on an autumn day, barely discernible but more than welcome.

 This spinach tomato salad recipe is perfect for a lunch or light dinner.
-It also makes a great side salad for a simple steak.
+It also makes a great side salad for a simple steak, or lamb chop recipe.
 Oh and, if you’re wondering about the gorgeous green drink in the top photo, it’s my now famous lavender lemonade!

 Tomato and Spinach Salad RecipeServes 2-4